ezheidtmann/tractor/README.md

   <div>This is my block content.</div>
 </div>
 ```
-This results in the following markup in-browser:
+This results in approximately the following markup in-browser:

 ```html
 <div repeat="3" class="ng-scope">